jakebrehm/manymiles/readme.md

 ## Getting set up

-The source code can be viewed on Github [here](https://github.com/jakebrehm/manymiles).
+The source code can be viewed on GitHub [here](https://github.com/jakebrehm/manymiles).
 Keep in mind that **ManyMiles** was not built with the intention of being run locally, so there are a few hoops to jump through if you want to do so.

 Before you start, you're going to need to have a local instance of MySQL installed on your machine.
 I recommend using [MySQL Workbench](https://dev.mysql.com/downloads/workbench/), although I won't be going into too much detail about how to work with it here.